Cycle connectivity and pseudoconcavity of flag domains: Flag domains

 \section{Flag domains}

 We review flag domains and their root structure, and then we prove Theorem \ref{main}.
-This proof is based on the technique of \cite[\S 3.2]{Huc0}.
+This proof is based on technique of \cite[\S 3.2]{Huc0}.
 The key point of Huckleberry's proof is to construct a relatively compact neighborhood of the base cycle $C_0$ which is filled out by cycles and where any points are one-connected to $C_0$.
-We construct such a neighborhood by using the root vectors in Lemma \ref{thm}.
-Here the Cayley transform associated with a compact root plays important role.
-We examine the action of the Cayley transform on the root vectors in Proposition \ref{prop}.
+We construct such a neighborhood in Lemma \ref{thm}.
+Here Cayley transform associated with compact root plays important role.